Philatelic.ai Free beta

 • A common stamp where even a top grade sells for little more than an ungraded copy.

 • You're only "curious."
-Curiosity is a fine reason to use a free pre-grade — it's an expensive reason to pay for certification.
+Curiosity is a fine reason to use a free pre-grade, but an expensive reason to pay for certification.

 The honest caveat